ICAEW.com works better with JavaScript enabled.

 Dr Frank De Jonghe EY EMEIA Financial Services Quantitative & Analytics Services Leader

 Frank trained as a theoretical physicist, and he has been active as an expert supporting audits and as risk consultant for over 25 years.
-Building on his experience in modelling audits and model governance, Frank has been developing approaches to challenging and validating AI systems.
-A.o., in 2022 he helped a European Non-Profit design its audit procedures supporting their Ethical AI label.
+As early as 2022 he helped a European Non-Profit design its audit procedures supporting their Ethical AI label, and he is currently active in providing AI assurance both through second line (Risk) and third line (Internal Audit) in the financial industry.

 Franki Hackett